Dollar Academy Bursary Scheme

 There is no course of appeal following the bursary award decision.
 Unsuccessful applications may be the result of either a lack of evidence of financial need, or insufficient availability of funds.

 Means-Tested Boarding Bursaries and Scholarships

 The Governors have offered limited bursary funding to support boys and girls entering Dollar Academy as boarders who demonstrate excellence academically, or in music or sport.
 The tuition fee element will normally be required to be paid in full, but the boarding element may attract financial support.
-Parental income will be assessed, but remission of up to 50% of the boarding element of the fee may be offered to boys and girls who do particularly well in the Entrance Test or who have met high academic standards in their previous schools.
+Parental income will be assessed, but remission of a percentage of the boarding element of the fee may be offered to boys and girls who do particularly well in the Entrance Test or who have met high academic standards in their previous schools.

 The Governors have recommended that, in addition to academic criteria, high standards of conduct and behaviour be attached to these remissions, and Dollar Academy pupils who have been awarded them will be re-assessed each year, as will their financial circumstances.
 The intention is, however, to provide significant support to a number of boarders throughout their senior school careers.

 Candidates from IAPS Prep Schools are also eligible for bursaries and scholarships, although for day pupil applicants scholarships are honorary and attract no financial remission.